randelpalu/api-v3-docs/affiliates/Mexico.md

 API supports post fields, XML and JSON.

-To get response error messages in spain, "Accept-Language" header’s value must be set to “es”.
+To get response error messages in spain, "Accept-Language" header’s value must be set to according ISO code.
+Ex: “es” or “es-MX“.

 ## Signing requests